Zytronium/aeroduel_backend/README.md

     Failed to load resource: net::ERR_NAME_NOT_RESOLVED
     ```
 - Match state does not reset when a new match is created
-- Plane icons in background stretch as page gets taller due o increased event logs in the ongoing match page.
+- Plane icons in background stretch as page gets taller due to increased event logs in the ongoing match page.
 - Matches can start with fewer than two players joined

 ## Project Structure